 Welcome to Keynsham Film Works

 Everyone’s welcome, bring your friends and enjoy a drink with the film – if you’re trying us out for the first time (where have you been?) it’s £5 on the door.
-We screen films to members and visitors on the first Thursday of the month from September to June at The Space – which is the new building above the library.
-Doors open at 7.15 for a 7.45 start.
+We screen films to members and visitors on the first Thursday of the month from September to June at The Space – which is above the library.
+Doors open at 7.10 for a 7.45 start.
 We can get quite busy and (so far) seats are on a first come first served basis, there’s no booking in advance.

 The entrance to The Space is the side door on Temple Street (opposite Iceland) as there is no access via the Library.